Qinnn/LaTeX-ThesisTemplatesForHUSTer/README.md

 # LaTeX-ThesisTemplatesForHUSTer
-A vvvvvery rough LaTeX Thesis Templates For HUSTer.
+A vvvvvery rough LaTeX Thesis Template For HUSTer.

 0
 ---